-Tech-enthusiast Roger Wilson-Hind talks about In Your Pocket.
-A nifty device on par with the Amazon Echo and Google Home, that you can take wherever you go.
-You don’t have to be a tech expert to use it, the readily set up device leaves you to enjoy all it has to offer.
+Tech-enthusiast Roger Wilson-Hind talks about RealSAM Pocket: a nifty device on par with the Amazon Echo and Google Home, that you can take wherever you go.

 As a child growing up in the 1940s, I’ve seen a lot of change in fashion, music and food, but above of all technology.